r-kish/Data-Professional-Survey-Analysis/README.md

 ![Dashboard](https://github.com/r-kish/Data-Professional-Survey-Analysis/blob/main/PowerBIDashboard.png)

 Data for this project was extracted from a GitHub account full of publicly accessible data.
 Datasets were cleaned in Excel, then loaded into Microsoft Power BI for visualizing elements which were compiled into an interactive dashboard.

+You may download the interactive dashboard and explore it in Microsoft Power BI here: [Data Professional Survey Analysis Dashboard](https://github.com/r-kish/Data-Professional-Survey-Analysis/blob/main/DataProfessionalSurvey.pbix)